 The airhead BMW GS is a machine that introduced so many people into the life of Adventure Motorcycling.
 It defined the segment that occupies most of the modern motorcycling landscape.

 Adventure motorcycling can mean many things for many people.
-To me it represents the freeing ability to take on anything - leave your home, fly down a highway at 80mph, ride across a mountain range on back roads, turn onto a dirt road and keep going for days.
+To me it represents the freeing ability to take on anything - leave your home, fly down a highway at 80mph, ride across a mountain range, turn onto a dirt road and keep going for days.
 With a GS in the garage, there's little reason to want anything else.